On estimates of trace-norm distance between quantum Gaussian states: Abstract

 \section{Abstract}

-In the paper \cite{lami} estimates for the trace-norm distance between two quantum Gaussian states in terms of the mean vectors and covariance matrices were derived and used to evaluate the number of elements in the $\varepsilon -$net in the set of energy-constrained Gaussian states.
-In the present paper we obtain different estimates; our proof is based on a fidelity-like quantity which we call \textit{states overlap}, and is more straightforward leading to estimates which are sometimes even more stringent, especially in the cases of pure or gauge-invariant states.
+In the paper \cite{lami} estimates for the trace-norm distance between two quantum Gaussian states of CCR in terms of the mean vectors and covariance matrices were derived and used to evaluate the number of elements in the $\varepsilon -$net in the set of energy-constrained Gaussian states.
+In the present paper we obtain different estimates based on a fidelity-like quantity which we call \textit{states overlap} \cite{tmf}.
+Our proof is more direct leading to estimates which are sometimes even more stringent, especially in the cases of pure or gauge-invariant states.
 They do not depend on number of modes and hence can be extended to the case of bosonic field with infinite number of modes.
 These derivations are not aimed to replace the useful inequalities from \cite{lami}; they just show an alternative approach to the problem leading to different results.
+In the Appendix we briefly recall our results from \cite{tmf2} concerning estimates of the states overlap for general fermionic Gaussian states of CAR.

-The problem studied in this paper can be considered as a noncommutative analog of estimation of the total variance distance between Gaussian probability distributions in the classical probability theory.
+The problems studied in this paper can be considered as a noncommutative analog of estimation of the total variance distance between Gaussian probability distributions in the classical probability theory.

 Keywords and phrases: quantum Gaussian state, trace-norm distance, quantum states overlap.